DETAILED ACTION

 receive the audio response to the user's verbal statement from the audio handler (Column 2, lines 5-10, "A response is then received in a third signal from the identified first chat bot comprising a response to the received conversational input from the client device.
 The response is transmitted, in a fourth signal, from the identified first chat bot to the client device for presentation."; Column 19, lines 29-30, "Additionally, a type of the channel medium can be text, video, or voice.
 The conversational analysis system 102 determines the user can only transmit and receive audio recordings, the conversational analysis system 102 can provide an audio recording of the generated response to the client device 164."; Receiving a response to the conversational input from the identified chat bot, where the response is provided as an audio recording, reads on receiving the audio response to the user's verbal statement from the audio handler.);

-Amar is considered to be analogous to the claimed invention because it is in the same field of voice virtual agent systems.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified D'Agostino to incorporate the teachings of Amar to convert a user's speech into text.
-Doing so would allow for implementing an automated chatbot system to provide users with access to information and cause actions to be performed regarding one or more portable financial devices (Amar; Column 5, lines 23-29).
+Aher is considered to be analogous to the claimed invention because it is in the same field of voice virtual agent systems.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified D'Agostino in view of Aher to further incorporate the teachings of Aher to receive text of the response and a text-to-speech audio conversion of the text of the response from natural language processing circuitry.
+Doing so would allow for making a response more relevant and engaging to the user (Aher; Column 1, lines 20-24).

-Regarding claim 7, D'Agostino in view of Amar discloses the computer system as claimed in claim 1.
+Regarding claim 7, D'Agostino in view of Aher discloses the computer system as claimed in claim 1.

 D'Agostino further discloses: